menu

 Demographics

-The percentage of people in Shokan who are college-educated is somewhat higher than the average US community of 21.84%: 27.85% of adults in Shokan have at least a bachelor's degree.
+The overall education level of Shokan is somewhat higher than in the average US city of 21.84%: 27.85% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Shokan in 2022 was $45,106, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $180,424 for a family of four.